On admission your nurse will show you the Paediatric Ward and ensure you are comfortable throughout your stay.

 We understand that having a child admitted to hospital for illness or surgery can be a difficult and stressful time for families.
 While we have streamlined the admission process to the Paediatric Ward, there are sometimes unforseen delays or impediments.
 At this time we will endeavour to keep you up-to-date with information as it becomes available.

 Children who undergo day surgery are accommodated in our day room.
 Each child is allocated a comfortable recliner chair, or cot.
+An electronic tablet is available in each area, as well as a TV.
 As there is limited space within the day room, we ask that excess baggage and equipment be left at home.

-The Paediatric Ward is a 12-bed ward accommodating medical and surgical patients.
-It has six single rooms and two shared rooms.
+The Paediatric Ward is a 10-bed ward accommodating medical and surgical patients.
+It has eight single rooms and one shared rooms.
 Every effort is made to provide patients with single rooms, but it is not always possible as they are allocated on the health needs, or admission date, of our patients.

 To ensure their safety, it is hospital policy that all children under the age of three years are transported around the hospital in a cot.
 If your child prefers a bed, please speak with your nurse and this will be arranged, however cot or bed sides must remain up at all times.